ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[D40]**
 BPI Edge Storage SHOULD be able to cryptographically sign messages.

-[[D40]](#d40) Testability: An example of external BPI storage that can sign messages is the open-source [PostgreSQL](https://www.postgresql.org/) data base using SSL, and since PostgreSQL has an extensive testuite including SSL certificate testing, the requirement is testable.
+[[D40]](#d40) Testability: An example of external BPI storage that can sign messages is the open-source [PostgreSQL](https://www.postgresql.org/) data base using SSL, and since PostgreSQL has an extensive test suite including SSL certificate testing, the requirement is testable.

 #### **[D41]**
 BPI Edge Storage SHOULD be discoverable by BPI Workgroup members or their delegates within a BPI.